faustbrian-archives/byte-buffer/README.md

 ## Security

-If you discover a security vulnerability within this package, please send an e-mail to envoyer@pm.me.
+If you discover a security vulnerability within this package, please send an e-mail to hello@basecode.sh.
 All security vulnerabilities will be promptly addressed.

 ## Credits